ayoubElbahti/AutoConnectLinkedin/README.md

 # AutoConnectLinkedin
-# change "email" with your username's email or your LinkedIn's email
+# change "email" with your LinkedIn username or your LinkedIn email